isl-org/Open3D/docs/tutorial/docker/docker.rst

 We provide a number of Docker tools for convenience:

 - ``attach.sh``
-  Start the Open3D docker container and attach to it using a terminal interface.
+  Attach a terminal to a running Open3D docker container.
 - ``build.sh``
   Build the Open3D docker image.
 - ``delete.sh``
   Delete the Open3D image.
 - ``prune.sh``
-  Delete hanging containers and images.
+  Delete **all** stopped containers and **all** dangling images.
 - ``run.sh``
   Run the Open3D container.
-Checkout Open3D and build.
+Checkout Open3D, build and install.
 - ``stop.sh``
   Stop the Open3D container.